-The Toro Company is in the business of designing, manufacturing, and marketing professional turf maintenance equipment and services, turf irrigation systems, agricultural micro-irrigation systems, landscaping equipment and lighting, and residential yard and snow removal products worldwide.
+The Toro Company is in the business of designing, manufacturing, and marketing professional turf maintenance equipment and services, turf irrigation systems, agricultural micro-irrigation systems, landscaping equipment and lighting, underground utility equipment, concrete and hardscape equipment, and residential yard and snow removal products.
 We sell our products worldwide through a network of distributors, dealers, hardware retailers, home centers, mass retailers, and over the Internet.
 Our businesses are organized into three reportable business segments: Professional, Residential, and Distribution.
-Our Distribution segment, which consists of our companyowned domestic distributorships, has been combined with our corporate activities and is shown as "Other."
+Our Distribution segment, which consists of our company-owned domestic distributorships, has been combined with our corporate activities and is shown as "Other."
 Our emphasis is to provide innovative, well-built, and dependable products supported by an extensive service network.
-A significant portion of our revenues has historically been, and we expect they will continue to be, attributable to new and enhanced products.
+A significant portion of our revenues has historically been, and we expect will continue to be, attributable to new and enhanced products.
 We define new products as those introduced in the current and previous two fiscal years.

-This Management's Discussion and Analysis of Financial Condition and Results of Operations (MD&A) should be read in conjunction with the MD&A included in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended October 31, 2011.
+This Management's Discussion and Analysis of Financial Condition and Results of Operations ("MD&A") should be read in conjunction with the MD&A included in Part II, Item 7 of our Annual Report on Form 10-K for the fiscal year ended October 31, 2011.